Skip to main content

 Thimphu Exploration

-Begin your day exploring Thimphu, the vibrant capital of Bhutan, where tradition and modernity exist in perfect harmony.
+Explore Thimphu, the vibrant capital of Bhutan.
 Start at the National Memorial Chorten, an iconic white stupa crowned with a golden spire, built in memory of the Third King, Jigme Dorji Wangchuck.
 Dedicated to world peace, this spiritual landmark is a place where locals gather to circumambulate in prayer, surrounded by exquisite Buddhist architecture, intricate paintings, and sculptures symbolizing the “Mind of Buddha.”

 Continue to Buddha Point, home to the towering Buddha Dordenma Statue, one of the largest in the world, gazing peacefully over the Thimphu valley as a symbol of happiness and serenity.